megseekosh/dsp_tutorials/README.md

 ## Data

 * `long_files/` - unzip this directory to access the audio files used in chapter 1
+* `file/` - unzip this directory to access the audio files used in chapters 2, 4, & 5

 ## How to cite